garylirocks/quickrefs/azure-networking.markdown

 - Filters inbound and outbound traffic
 - Can be associated to a **network interface** (per host rules), a **subnet** , or both
+  - To avoid complexity, it's recommend that you associate an NSG to a subnet, or a network interface, but not both
 - Each subnet or NIC can have zero or one NSG
 - An NSG is an independent resource, doesn't belong to a vNet, it can be associated **multiple times** to subnets in the same or different vNets (must be in the same region)
 - Default rules cannot be modified but *can* be overridden